8 Valentines Day Ideas for Mom and Dad at Home

 2. Snuggle by the fire or candlelight.

 Grab a fresh blanket straight from the dryer.
 I just like being warm.
 Makes me feel wonderful.
 It’s even better to share that warm feeling with someone.
 Making that little extra effort with starting a fire or candles can make that time seem special.
 Something about fire warms anyone right up for a good time.

 3. Watch a favorite sentimental or even new movie/ TV show together.

-I love to pick out new movies and shows to try out and these days its so easy with all the streaming right at our fingertips.
+I love to pick out new movies and shows to try out and these days it’s so easy with all the streaming right at our fingertips.
 Sometimes it can even be overwhelming to pick something new.
 So we go with our old favorite standbys that we know we both enjoy.

 4. Yes, back rubs are great and free but break up that old routine, try a foot or hand rub!

 Easy to do when laying on the couch together, enjoying some TV.
 And do not underestimate the relaxing power of a good hand rub.